Welcome to our diamond guide. Rare, precious, and everlasting, diamonds are fascinating gemological curiosities with a rich history.

 Gemological laboratories study a modern diamond’s cut based on how its facets interact with light, prescribing an excellent, very good, good, fair, or poor grade.
 Excellent and very good sparkle the most.
-Since this C determines the overall appearance of the modern day brilliant cut diamond, we consider it to be one of the most important ones and recommend only selecting diamonds with an ‘excellent’ grading.
+Since this C determines the overall appearance of the modern day brilliant cut diamond, we consider it to be one of the most important.
+We recommend only selecting diamonds with an 'excellent' grading.

-The modern round brilliant cut diamond has 57 facets or sometimes 58 if the cutter included a culet, an additional facet at the bottom of the pavilion.
-Today, diamonds are cut with a precision up to 1/100th of a millimeter, which allows the perfect balance of proportions to reveal a diamond’s beauty.
+The modern round brilliant cut diamond has 57 facets, or sometimes 58 if the cutter included a culet, which is an additional facet at the bottom of the pavilion.
+Today, diamonds are cut with a precision up to 1/100th of a millimeter allowing the perfect balance of proportions to reveal a diamond's beauty.

 The Crown1.Table 2.Star Facet 3.Bezel Facet 4.Upper Girdle Facet

 The Pavillion6.Lower Girdle Facet 7.Pavillion Facet 8.Culet

 Though round diamonds are the most popular shape, accounting for more than half sold today, there are quite a few others to consider.

 Have any questions or interested in creating a custom piece with one of our settings?
 Let's talk.

 Though our SHW wedding jewelry designs are made to be enjoyed forever, sometimes unpleasant surprises happen.
 With this in mind, it’s best to be prepared and insured.
 We recommend Jeweler’s Mutual for jewelry insurance, as many of our past customers have had great experiences working with them.